jharttech/MMM-weatherforecast/README.md

+# ***THIS PROJECT IS NO LONGER BEING MAINTAINED.
+PLEASE FORK OR CLONE THE REPO AS NO NEW PULL REQUESTS WILL BE ACCEPTED.***

 # Module: MMM-weatherforecast
 This is a new version of the weather forecast module for MagicMirror.
 This one does not come as a default module.
 This version has been edited to allow the days of the week to span left to right, each with its own weather icon and details.
 Icons used in this module were created by: